Yhisken/OpenCV-VTB/README.md

 > Then place an image in the root directory of the project, named "std_face. jpg", which should be a front face photo of you, with your eyes and mouth wide open.

+> At the same time, you need to go to the [website](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)" to download dlib and place it in the project root directory

 > If there are no other issues afterwards, you can run this project